grommunio/gromox/doc/charset.rst

 * ``\lang`` / ``\langfe`` – language tags that can hint at encoding
 * ``\cpg`` – code page switch within document body

-When switching between these modes, the converter flushes any pending multi-byte sequences before changing the character interpretation.
+When switching between these modes, converters may flush any pending multi-byte sequences before changing the character interpretation.
+The behavior of the MSWord and the LibreOffice RTF converters differs in that regard, and Gromox leans towards the LO-style behavior.

 HTML